Western Union (WU)

 Underperform

-Western Union is up against the odds.
+Western Union is in for a bumpy ride.
 Its sales and profitability have plummeted, suggesting it struggled to scale down its costs as demand faded.
 StockStory Analyst Team

 Anthony Lee, Lead Equity Analyst